pstaender/neo4jmapper/README.md

 #### onAfterLoad

-On all `Node.find*()` queries the results run through a load process (loading the label(s) which has to be an extra request for instance).
+On all `Node.find…()` queries the results run through a load process (loading the label(s) which has to be an extra request for instance).
 You can define your own afterLoad process this way:

 ```js
   Node.prototype.onAfterLoad = function(node, done) {